bayareawebpro/offsite-cloud-backups/docs/3-LaunchAgent.md

 property.
 This insures the script will run after installation or reboot in addition to the defined schedule.

+For advanced usage, use [launched.zerowidth.com](http://launched.zerowidth.com/) the online generator tool.

 Usage:
 ```
 ~/BackupTool/utilities/install-launchagent.sh ~/BackupTool/scripts/com.digitalocean.backup.xml